 Master of Arts in Teaching (MAT), Multiple Subject, Single Subject, and Education Specialist

 Designed for aspiring teachers with a bachelor’s degree, the MAT includes a preliminary credential as part of the master’s degree program.
-You can complete both your credential and master’s degree coursework in two years (46 semester hours).
+You can complete both your credential and master’s degree coursework in as little as 18 months (46 semester hours).

-In phase one of the MAT program, you will earn a preliminary credential.
+In phase one of the MAT program, you can earn a preliminary credential in three semesters.

 > Single Subject Credentials allow you to teach in a specific K-12 discipline and are usually earned by aspiring middle and high school teachers.